gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

 3. `gardenlet`
     - Watches `Bastion` resource for own seed under api group `operations.gardener.cloud` in the garden cluster
     - Creates `Bastion` custom resource under api group `extensions.gardener.cloud/v1alpha1` in the seed cluster
+      - Populates bastion user data under field under `spec.userData` similar to https://github.com/gardener/gardenctl/blob/1e3e5fa1d5603e2161f45046ba7c6b5b4107369e/pkg/cmd/ssh.go#L160-L171.
+By this means the `spec.sshPublicKey` from the `Bastion` resource in the garden cluster will end up in the `authorized_keys` file on the bastion host.
 4. `GCM`:
     - During reconcile of the `Bastion` resource:
       - according to `spec.shootRef`, sets the `status.seedName`